daidodo/format-imports-vscode/CONTRIBUTING.md

   import { A } from 'a';
   ```

-  You don't need an `abc.result.ts` because the formatter won't change the content as it's disabled.
+  You don't need an `abc.result.ts` because the formatter won't change the code as it's disabled.

-- If multiple `.origin.ts`s have the same output, you can merge them into one `result.ts`.
+- If multiple `.origin.ts`s share the same output, you can merge them into one `result.ts`.
 E.g.:

   ```shell
   examples/folder